kevin-m-v/Web-Vulnerabilities-Lab/README.md

 # Web-Vulnerabilities-Lab
 Welcome to my cybersecurity lab, where I built a website from scratch to simulate attack scenarios.
 My goal was to gain practical, hands-on experience in identifying and mitigating common web vulnerabilities while exploring the perspectives of both the hacker and the developer.
 The tech stack I employed: HTML/CSS for the front-end, JavaScript with Node.js/Express.js for the middleware and back-end operations, and MySQL for the database.
 In this write-up, I'll cover SQL Injection and Cross-Site Scripting attacks, accompanied by video demonstrations.
-Thank you for engaging with this project; I hope it offers meaningful insights into the importance of web security.

 **Disclaimer**: These techniques were done on a local instance of my website for educational purposes only.
 Using these hacking techniques on a live website without expressed written consent from the owner/admin is ILLEGAL.